 Those searching for an amazing diving experience should look no further than the Sinai Peninsula, Egypt.
-Famous diving locations such as Sharm El Sheikh is only approximately 5 hours flight from London.
+Famous diving locations such as Sharm El Sheikh is only approximately a 5 hour flight from London.
 The Red Sea has long been a place that people, especially those from the UK, come to experience “big” things when it comes to diving.
-When looking for the ultimate underwater experience, this area will not disappoint.
 The Sinai Peninsula is notorious for the amazing aquatic life and breathtaking coral on display and here we showcase 4 spots in the area that offer the best opportunity to view this stunning undersea world.

 Located just a quick drive from the border at Taba, Dahab is a resort town.
 The locals here are predominantly wandering herders, farmers, and fishermen.
 Today, Dahab has developed into one of the most prevalent of all diving destinations in the area due primarily to the fact that there are numerous reefs and they are all easy to get to from the beach.
 Though it is a small town, it delivers big on the underwater adventure.